AlluguriSrikrishnateja/django-orm-app/README.md

 ## DESIGN STEPS

 ### STEP 1:
 first we have to clone repository from git.
 Then we have to give a command to enter in "django-orm-app".
-Next we have to enter int he file called dataproject by using a command called "cd dataproject".
+Next we have to enter in the file called dataproject by using a command called "cd dataproject".
 ### STEP 2:
 Now,we have to enter in our own created file named policeinfo by using the command called "python3 manage.py startapp policeinfo".
 ### STEP 3: